mesosphere/marathon/docs/docs/multirole.md

 * `["*"]` - only unreserved resources will be considered; resources already reserved for the role `dev` will be declined.
 * `["*", "dev"]` - either unreserved resources, or resources already reserved for the role `dev` will be considered for offer matching.
-* `["dev"]` - only resources already reserved for "dev" will be considered for offer matching.
+* `["dev"]` - only resources already reserved for `dev` will be considered for offer matching.
 Unreserved resources will be declined.

 Specifying a role other than the service role, or `"*"`, are considered invalid, and Marathon will deprecate the sanitization of this field, rejecting invalid values in Marathon 1.10 and later.